jhpyle/docassemble/_docs/functions.md

 Only users with `admin` privileges can see information about other users.

-This function will only work if the user running the interview that calls the function is logged in.
+This function will therefore only work if the user in the interview session that calls the function is logged in.

 For [API] versions of this function, see [`/api/user`] and